spotify-research/cosernn/README.md

 - Clone the repo locally with: `git clone https://github.com/spotify-research/cosernn.git`
 - Move to the repository with: `cd cosernn`
-- install the dependencies: `pip install -r requirements`
+- install the dependencies: `pip install -r requirements.txt`
 - install the package: `pip install -e lib/`

 Generate data using